FortySevenEffects/serde/README.md

 };

 // 2.
 Create a CommanderTX interface and
-// list the commands it will work with:
+// list the commands it may send:
 SERDE_COMMANDER_CREATE_TX(CommanderTX,
     SayHello,
     SetPinState